MishaKharaba/beego-composer/README.md

    * Login
    * Authentication
    * Authorization
-   * Lots of comments to understand Beego and App developement
+   * Lots of comments to understand Beego App developement

-Ready For:

-   * Single Page Applets

 Notes:

-   * bower_components renamed to components in .bowerrc
+   * bower_components renamed to components in static/.bowerrc
    * run all bower tasks inside "/static" where components folder is
-   * As is the project is set for development; vulcanizing components for production has yet to be addressed.
+   * The project is setup for development; it is at times best to concatenize polymer components with "vulcanize" for production which may cause url resolution to change slightly.
+This concatenation feature is however a built in function of the HTTP 2.0 standard standard once fully implemented.
+Benchmark all options to find the best rule of thumb for your application.

 Requires: